oakrapidresponse/oakrapidresponse.github.io/index.markdown

 ## 2022

-[Oaklandside article](https://oaklandside.org/2023/01/18/35-oakland-lives-lost-traffic-collisions-2022/) recognizing all **35** lost of traffic violence on the streets of Oakland in 2022.
+[Oaklandside article](https://oaklandside.org/2023/01/18/35-oakland-lives-lost-traffic-collisions-2022/) recognizing all **35** lost to traffic violence on the streets of Oakland in 2022.

 ![groupshot2](/images/groupshot2.png){: width="100%" }